chef/chef/README.md

 We'd love to have your help developing Chef Infra.
 See our [Contributing Document](./CONTRIBUTING.md) for more information on getting started.

+### Community PR Reviews
+Want to raise, review, and help merge a PR with the community and the engineering staff?
+Please see: [Community Pr Review](./docs/dev/how_to/community_pr_review_checklist.md)

 ## License and Copyright

 Copyright 2008-2020, Chef Software, Inc.